 1. Celebrate Your Winners

 Everyone like getting awards — whether it be a pair of branded socks or a plaque, employee recognition is a cost-effective motivation booster that lets those awarded feel good about their work.
 In fact, workers who receive strengths-based development are 23% more engaged.
-But it’s important to not only recognize those who made huge sales or earned more financially — recognizing those who perform random acts of kindness is just as important.
+But it’s important to not only recognize those who made huge sales or earned more financially — recognizing those who perform random acts of kindness and align with your company’s mission is just as important.

 2. Avoid Too Many Suits